-Trump struggles to mount clear closing argument against Biden, careening toward election day with disjointed message
+Trump struggles to mount clear closing argument against Biden, careening toward Election Day with disjointed message

-In the final stretch of the race, a trio of long-standing challenges have converged to create a daunting barrier to Trump’s reelection: The inability to drag down Biden’s favorability ratings, the lack of a clearly articulated second-term agenda and an enduring pandemic that continues to upend American life.
+In the final stretch of the race, a trio of long-standing challenges have converged to create a daunting barrier to Trump’s reelection: the inability to drag down Biden’s favorability ratings, the lack of a clearly articulated second-term agenda, and a pandemic that continues to upend American life.

 A funding crunch at the Trump campaign has exacerbated the challenge, limiting the president’s ability to drive home his closing message on the airwaves.
-Trump, who was recently hospitalized after contracting the novel coronavirus, is aiming to make up for the financial disadvantage by holding nightly rallies that highlight the enthusiasm of his base but often draw him off message.
+Trump, who recently was hospitalized after contracting the novel coronavirus, is aiming to make up for the financial disadvantage by holding nightly rallies that highlight the enthusiasm of his base but often pull him off message.

 “Suburban women, will you please like me?”
 Trump pleaded Tuesday during a rally in Johnstown, Pa., in an explicit appeal to a group polls show him losing badly.
 “Please, please.
-I saved your damned neighborhood, ok?
+I saved your damned neighborhood, okay?
 The other thing, I don’t have much time to be that nice.
 You know, I can do it but I got to go quickly.”

-Trailing significantly in national and swing state polls, Trump is attempting to stage a historic comeback.
-But his actions and rhetoric in recent days have stumped even some of his allies who are trying to decipher his broader strategy — and, increasingly, questioning if there is one.
+Trailing significantly in national and swing-state polls, Trump is attempting to stage a historic comeback.
+But his actions and rhetoric in recent days have stumped even some of his allies who are trying to decipher his broader strategy — and, increasingly, questioning whether there is one.

-Just this month, Trump has called the Democratic vice-presidential nominee a “monster,” retweeted images of a man being shot, suggested Gold Star families may have infected him with covid-19, amplified a conspiracy theory questioning Osama bin Laden’s death, openly denigrated his own attorney general, attacked the nation’s leading infectious-disease expert, pulled out of a presidential debate, announced a complete withdrawal of troops from Afghanistan, called off talks for a stimulus package and restarted the talks calling for more spending than his party had embraced.
+Just this month, Trump has called the Democratic vice-presidential nominee a “monster,” retweeted images of a man being shot, suggested that Gold Star families may have infected him with the virus, amplified a conspiracy theory questioning Osama bin Laden’s death, openly denigrated his own attorney general, attacked the nation’s leading infectious-disease expert, pulled out of a presidential debate, announced a complete withdrawal of troops from Afghanistan, called off talks for a stimulus package and restarted the talks calling for more spending than his party had embraced.

-On Tuesday, Trump tweeted a doctored image of Biden in a nursing home with other elderly residents.
+On Tuesday, Trump tweeted a doctored image of Biden in a wheelchair at a nursing home.
 The tweet — and the Trump campaign’s move earlier in the day to have a former White House doctor declare Biden mentally unfit — came as polls show the president trailing among senior citizens, a group he carried in 2016.
-One senior administration official said there have been a series of meetings with campaign officials, White House officials and Trump outside advisers on how to fix the president’s problem with senior citizens, but the president keeps making that job harder with his comments and tweets.
+One senior administration official said there have been meetings with campaign officials, White House officials and Trump outside advisers on how to fix the president’s problem with senior citizens, but the president keeps making that job harder with his comments and tweets.

 Kellyanne Conway, the president’s longtime political adviser, has argued to other aides that the messaging on Biden’s age needs to change, officials said.
 She spoke with Trump about ideas for his messaging on Wednesday, advisers said.

-The Trump campaign claims that the president’s aggressive activities in recent days help drive home a broader theme, casting him as energetic outsider taking on establishment politician who they claim is past his prime.
-On Wednesday.
-Trump campaign adviser Jason Miller highlighted disputed allegations about Biden’s son, Hunter, in an attempt to amplify that message.
+The Trump campaign claims that the president’s aggressive activities in recent days help drive home a broader theme, casting him as an energetic outsider taking on an establishment politician who they say is past his prime.
+On Wednesday, Trump campaign adviser Jason Miller highlighted disputed allegations about Biden’s son Hunter in an attempt to amplify that message.

-“The contrast between a 47-year swamp creature in Joe Biden and a businessman president Trump has been a major focus of this campaign and a major theme of this campaign, and I would expect it to be so” going forward, he said.
-“I would expect the Trump campaign to continue highlighting the contrast between an outsider businessman like President Trump and a swamp creature grifter, like Joe Biden.”
+“The contrast between a 47-year swamp creature in Joe Biden and a businessman President Trump has been a major focus of this campaign and a major theme of this campaign, and I would expect it to be so” going forward, he said.
+“I would expect the Trump campaign to continue highlighting the contrast between an outsider businessman like President Trump and a swamp-creature grifter like Joe Biden.”

-Trump campaign spokesman Tim Murtaugh offered a similar message, saying Biden has “a 47-year record of failure as a Washington politician.”
+Trump campaign spokesman Tim Murtaugh offered a similar message, saying that Biden has “a 47-year record of failure as a Washington politician.”

-The campaign and the president’s allies on Wednesday began aggressively pushing a report in the New York Post about emails Biden’s son Hunter purportedly exchanged with business partners and officials at a Ukrainian gas company, alleging it shows how he used his father’s time as vice president to enrich himself.
+The campaign and the president’s allies on Wednesday began aggressively pushing a report in the New York Post about emails Hunter Biden purportedly exchanged with business partners and officials at a Ukrainian gas company, alleging that they show how he used his father’s time as vice president to enrich himself.

-The Biden campaign has disputed the report, which was based off information provided by Trump lawyer Rudolph Giuliani, and The Washington Post was unable to verify the authenticity of the alleged correspondence.
+The Biden campaign has disputed the report, which was based on information provided by Trump lawyer Rudolph W. Giuliani, and The Washington Post was unable to verify the authenticity of the alleged correspondence.
 Giuliani did not respond to repeated requests for comment.

-Biden has taken a more disciplined approach than Trump to the final weeks of the campaign, pressing Trump on health care and the White House’s disjointed coronavirus response at almost every campaign event, The Trump campaign has pointed out that Biden only sparingly takes questions from reporters where he could be pressed to discuss issues beyond his talking points.
+Biden has taken a more disciplined approach than Trump to the final weeks of the campaign, pressing Trump on health care and the White House’s disjointed coronavirus response at almost every campaign event.
+The Trump campaign has pointed out that Biden only sparingly takes questions from reporters that could press him to discuss issues beyond his talking points.

 Trump’s lack of consistency has itself become an attack line for Biden, who on Wednesday criticized the president for his erratic approach to stimulus negotiations.

-In remarks that touched on Trump’s coronavirus response and foreign policy, Biden said “the longer he’s president, the more reckless he gets.”
+In remarks that touched on Trump’s coronavirus response and foreign policy, Biden said that “the longer he’s president, the more reckless he gets.”

-After being stricken with covid-19, Trump has increasingly used his crowded rallies to defend his handling of the pandemic — while also downplaying the deadly virus even as it surges across the country.
-First lady Melania Trump said Wednesday that their son, Barron, tested positive for the coronavirus about the same time as his parents but has since tested negative.
+Since contracting the virus, Trump has increasingly used his crowded rallies to defend his handling of the pandemic — while also playing down the disease even as it surges across the country.
+First lady Melania Trump said Wednesday that their son, Barron, tested positive for the virus about the same time as his parents but has since tested negative.

-Some GOP lawmakers have openly chastised the Trump administration for its inconsistent response to a virus that has killed more than 216,000 Americans.
+Some GOP lawmakers have chastised the Trump administration for its inconsistent response to a virus that has killed more than 216,000 Americans.

-But some Trump advisers say the campaign faces a range of problems, beyond an undisciplined candidate.
+But some Trump advisers say the campaign faces problems beyond an undisciplined candidate.
 In many of the key battleground states, such as Pennsylvania, Michigan and Wisconsin, Trump is trailing by significant margins, according to public and internal data.

-Advisers feel better about other states, such as Florida, North Carolina and Ohio, according to three campaign officials, who, like others, spoke on the condition of anonymity to discuss internal strategy.
+Advisers feel better about other states, such as Florida, North Carolina and Ohio, according to three campaign officials who, like others, spoke on the condition of anonymity to discuss internal strategy.

-Trump’s campaign does not have enough money to do television advertising in all the states it would like, according to four campaign advisers.
+Trump’s campaign does not have enough money to do television advertising in all of the desired states, according to four campaign advisers.

-Trump is continuing to raise funds, including at a planned event at his golf club in Doral, Fla., Thursday night where tickets go for up to $100,000.
-Biden has outspent Trump in several states recently.
+Trump is continuing to raise funds, including at a planned event at his golf club in Doral, Fla., on Thursday night where tickets go for as much as $100,000.
+Biden recently has outspent Trump in several states.

-The campaign is now holding daily messaging meetings, where the staff members talk about where to target their messages going forward, advisers say.
+The campaign is now holding daily messaging meetings, where staff members talk about where to target their messages going forward, advisers say.

-According to Republican polling, Trump has consistently performed better than Biden on the economy — and little else — leaving advisers to push Trump to speak more forcefully and regularly about the topic down the home stretch.
-Internal GOP polling has shown Trump’s message on taxes is particularly resonant — though getting him to stick to it has been a challenge.
+According to Republican polling, Trump has consistently performed better than Biden on the economy — and little else — leaving advisers to push Trump to speak more forcefully and regularly about the topic down the homestretch.
+Internal GOP polling has shown that Trump’s message on taxes is particularly resonant — though getting him to stick to it has been a challenge.

-One adviser said, with a mix of gallows humor, that they wished the president would talk as much about the economy as he does about not winning the Nobel Peace Prize and how the media didn’t cover his nomination for the award by a Norwegian politician.
+One adviser said, with some gallows humor, that they wished the president would talk as much about the economy as he does about not winning the Nobel Peace Prize and how the news media didn’t cover his nomination for the award by a Norwegian politician.

-On Wednesday, Trump spoke virtually to the Economic Club of New York, and sought to contrast his vision for the economy against Biden’s plan.
+On Wednesday, Trump spoke virtually to the Economic Club of New York and sought to contrast his vision for the economy against Biden’s plan.

-“The choice facing America is simple: it’s the choice between historic prosperity under my pro-American policies, or very crippling poverty and a steep depression under the radical left,” he said.
-“And that’s what you’ll have, is a depression.”
+“The choice facing America is simple: It’s the choice between historic prosperity under my pro-American policies, or very crippling poverty and a steep depression under the radical left,” he said.
+“And that’s what you’ll have . . . a depression.”

-But Trump’s efforts to paint Biden as the champion of a “socialist nightmare” have so far failed to cut through.
-Voters have been skeptical of the Trump campaign’s varying efforts to turn Biden into a fear-inducing figure, said veteran GOP pollster Whit Ayres.
+But Trump’s efforts to paint Biden as the champion of a “socialist nightmare” have so far failed to connect.
+Voters have been skeptical of the Trump campaign’s varying efforts to turn Biden into a fear-inducing figure, veteran GOP pollster Whit Ayres said.

-“The president’s closing argument seems to be the Joe Biden and the Democrats will destroy your life,” he said.
+“The president’s closing argument seems to be that Joe Biden and the Democrats will destroy your life,” he said.
 “It’s clear that demonizing Joe Biden is a much more formidable task than demonizing Hillary Clinton.”

-Some campaign’s advisers are arguing for more targeted messages against Biden in key states — not necessarily in a bid to win voters over to Trump, but to keep Biden supporters at home.
+Some of the campaign’s advisers are arguing for more-targeted messages against Biden in key states — not necessarily in a bid to win voters over to Trump but to keep Biden supporters at home.

 “It’s a total waste of time for us to be putting up these soft ads on coronavirus,” one senior campaign official said.
 “We aren’t going to persuade voters with that.”

-The internal debate over strategy often spills into public as Trump openly undercuts his campaign’s messaging or airs his grievances on multiple topics in interviews, speeches and tweets.
+The internal debate over strategy often spills into public as Trump undercuts his campaign’s messaging or airs his grievances on multiple topics in interviews, speeches and tweets.

-The morning after Vice President Pence debated with Sen. Kamala D. Harris (D-Calif.) — a performance many Republicans said showcased how the president should be pressing his case against his rivals — Trump spent almost an hour calling into Fox Business Network for yet another interview with a friendly host.
-During the interview, Trump called Harris a “monster, called on Attorney General William P. Barr to indict his political opponents and suggested that Gold Star families may have infected him with the coronavirus.
+The morning after Vice President Pence debated Sen. Kamala D. Harris (D-Calif.) — a performance many Republicans said showcased how the president should be pressing his case against his rivals — Trump spent almost an hour calling into Fox Business Network for yet another interview with a friendly host.
+During the interview, Trump called Harris a monster, called on Attorney General William P. Barr to indict Trump’s political opponents, and suggested that Gold Star families may have infected him with the virus.

-“They wanna hug me and they wanna kiss me, and they do,” Trump said of the families of fallen service members.
+“They want to hug me and they want to kiss me, and they do,” Trump said of the families of fallen service members.

 Trump’s interview upset some of Pence’s allies, who questioned the strategy behind overshadowing what they saw as the vice president’s clear debate victory, according to White House officials.